IjunaidI/tk-slackproject-2019/README.md

 ### Aleem

 Nice work but not pixel perfect is missing fonts and code structure can be improved and I saw the overuse of the "<figure>" tag.
 But still really good attempt and provided the project on time good job.
+He is missing anchor tags on his sidebar therefore links are not working on it.

 File Name: student-showcase-aleem.html